Young woman playing with black cat

 All of the assets of a marriage, including money, property and pension funds, have to be taken into account when considering a divorce financial settlement, particularly when one partner has been able to amass a considerable fund, while the other party has very little in the way of a pension - this ensures that all assets are divided fairly.

-Why choose Slater and Gordon divorce experts?
+Why choose Slater and Gordon's divorce financial settlement solicitors?

 Even the most amicable divorces can be fraught with worry and uncertainty; and you both need to be able to carry on with your lives once the marriage has legally ended.

-Our divorce specialists have the experience and the understanding you need to help you deal with this difficult time in your life and to reach a fair and equitable divorce financial settlement.
-We offer an initial consultation for just £99.
-Call us now on 0330 041 5869 or request a call back.
+Our divorce lawyers have the experience and the understanding you need to help you deal with this difficult time in your life and to reach a fair and equitable divorce financial settlement.
+We offer an initial consultation for just £150.

 Prices quoted on this page include VAT.